Buy Zithromax Online

 Usually considered for

-Confirmed or strongly suspected bacterial infections where azithromycin is an appropriate match (commonly: some respiratory infections, some ear infections, some skin infections; sometimes certain STIs—depending on the diagnosis and current practice).
+Confirmed or strongly suspected bacterial infections where azithromycin is an appropriate match

 Not a match for

 Viral colds, flu, most viral sore throats, allergy symptoms, asthma flare-ups, and fungal rashes.
-Antibiotics don’t treat those causes.

 Re-check the plan if

-Symptoms don’t improve after starting treatment, they get worse, or they briefly improve and then return.
-In those cases, the cause may be different, or a different antibiotic may be needed.
+In these cases, the cause may be different or a different antibiotic may be required.

 This section matters because “infection symptoms” overlap.
 A cough can be viral irritation, reflux, or bacterial pneumonia.
 Sinus pressure can be viral, allergic, or bacterial.
 So the real question is the cause—not just the feeling.